Unzip files on Windows 10

 - Right-click on the .zip file that you want to unzip (decompress), and click on "Extract All" in the context menu.

 - In the "Extract Compressed (Zipped) Folders" dialog box, enter or browse the folder path where you want files to be extracted.
-Check "Show extracted files when complete" checkbox to open extracted folder after zip extraction is complete.
+Check the "Show extracted files when complete" checkbox to open the extracted folder after zip extraction is complete.

 Click on the "Extract" button to start the extraction.

 - In Windows 7, please navigate to the zipped (compressed) file you want to Unzip and right-click it.

 - On the menu that pops up, roll your mouse over Open with, then click Windows Explorer.

 - You will then see the contents of the zip file.
 Click the file and drop it on your desktop or another file location.
 The contents of the file will be unzipped, and you can then use it as needed.

 Unzip files on Mac